-- E. No activities or work, other than passive passage and resource area enhancement, are permitted within the first 25 feet of the AURA (measured horizontally from a resource area specified in Section 2, A(1) through (4).
+D. No activities or work, other than passive passage and resource area enhancement, are permitted within the first 25 feet of the Adjacent Upland Resource Area (measured horizontally from a resource area specified in Section 2, A(1) through (4).
 Except as part of Resource Area Enhancement or an Ecological Restoration Project, no vegetation may be disturbed, and leaf litter and natural debris shall remain in place.
-This No-Disturbance area shall at a minimum contain the same amount of area of undisturbed and natural vegetation as its pre-project state.
+This No-Disturbance area shall at a minimum contain the same amount of area of undisturbed and natural vegetation from its pre-project state.
 A previously disturbed or previously developed 25-foot area shall be restored to a naturally vegetated state to the greatest extent practicable.

-Depending on site conditions including but not limited to slopes greater than 15% on highly erodible soils or hydrologic conditions likely to promote significant erosion, affect soil permeability or other impact potential the Commission may require a wider undisturbed buffer. - F. No new structure(s) shall be placed in the first 50 feet of the AURA measured horizontally from a resource area specified in Section 2, A(1) through (4).
-The Commission may allow new structures within the first 50 feet if the project is deemed an overall improvement of the resource area.
-Depending upon site conditions, including but not limited to slopes greater than 15% on highly erodible soils, or hydrologic conditions likely to promote significant erosion, affect soil permeability or other impact potential, the Commission may require new structures to be setback greater than 50 feet. - G. For new lots created after (DATE OF REG.
-REVISION WILL BE INSERTED HERE) by dividing a pre-existing lot of record, or for undisturbed AURA (AURA determined by the Commission to be of a predominately natural character or to have been altered without a permit from the Commission), when partial intrusion into the AURA is unavoidable, in addition to the requirements noted above, the Applicant must mitigate the intrusion by increasing the width of a buffer (as addressed in E. above) by an amount equal to or greater than the distance of the intrusion into the AURA.
-For unavoidable encroachment, as mitigation, the Commission may require improvements to remaining undisturbed AURA function.
+E. No new structure(s) shall be placed in the first 50 feet of the Adjacent Upland Resource Area (measured horizontally from a resource area specified in Section 2, A(1) through (4)), unless approved by the Commission in evaluation of existing total impervious surface (see Section F. below) within the 50-foot area compared to the proposed impervious surface, and other considerations for the improvement of the resource area and climate change resiliency.

-H. Impervious surface.
+F. Impervious surface.

-- (1) The total area of impervious surface within the AURA shall not increase over existing total area unless the Commission in its sole discretion determines, based on sufficient proposed mitigation, that there is no permanent, significant impact on Resource Area values. - (2) Impervious surfaces shall not intrude farther into the AURA than pre-project conditions unless the Commission in its sole discretion determines that the total area of
+- (1) The total area of impervious surface within the Adjacent Upland Resource Area shall not increase over existing total area unless mitigation is provided and there is no impact on Resource Area values. - (2) Impervious surfaces shall not intrude farther into the Adjacent Upland Resource Area than pre-project conditions unless the Commission in its sole discretion determines that the total area of impervious surface is significantly decreased or other mitigation is provided that serves to protect the resource area values.
+Impervious surface shall be kept as close as possible to the outer (upland) boundary of the Adjacent Upland Resource Area. - G. The following activities may not be conducted in any portion of the Adjacent Upland Resource Area: changing of oil, refueling, or damage to other vegetation not scheduled for removal. - H. Certain Proposed Activities in Adjacent Upland Resource Area.